winitzki/scall/tutorial/programming_dhall.md

 To operate on a stream, we will have to write code of the form `λ(r : Type) → ...`.
 That code will have to work in the same way for all types `r` and will not be able to inspect those types or values of those types.

-### Encoding of greatest fixed points with existential types
+### Encoding of greatest fixpoints with existential types

-This motivates the following implementation of the greatest fixed point of `T = F T` in the general case:
+This motivates the following implementation of the greatest fixpoint of `T = F T` in the general case:

 We take some unknown type `r` and implement `T` as a pair of types `r` and `r → F r`.
 To hide the type `r` from outside code, we need to impose an existential quantifier on `r`.

-So, the mathematical notation for the greatest fixed point of `T = F T` is `T = ∃ r. r × (r → F r)`.
+So, the mathematical notation for the greatest fixpoint of `T = F T` is `T = ∃ r. r × (r → F r)`.
 The corresponding Dhall code uses the type constructor `Exists` that we defined in a previous section.

 To use `Exists`, we need to supply a type constructor that creates the type expression `r × (r → F r)`.